Massage Therapy Diploma Program

-Trillium College’s Massage Therapist course introduces you to a variety of soft tissue manipulation techniques to treat stress, pain, and other physical conditions or disorders.
+Trillium College’s Massage Therapy program introduces you to a variety of soft tissue manipulation techniques to treat stress, pain, and other physical conditions or disorders.
 You will develop the specialized knowledge and skills to systematically assess clients’ needs, formulate comprehensive clinical impressions, develop specific treatment plans and evaluate clients’ progress and treatment outcomes.
-Our curriculum emphasizes client focused care and is designed to facilitate your growth as a health care professional in order to become an RMT.
+Our curriculum emphasizes client focused care and is designed to facilitate your growth as a health care professional in order to become a Registered Massage Therapist (RMT).

 Work towards becoming an RMT at Trillium College